valentinavallalta/cs124-lab2/design/design.md

 gets crossed off and changed to a lighter color.
 We did this as a way to give the user the satisfaction of crossing off an item and making it less prominent than the unfinished tasks while not moving or removing it.
 We also added an "x" button at the end of every list item in order to delete a single list item.
 This way, there is an easy way to delete individual items.
 This button also changes colors when hovered over to indicate that it is clickable.
+Next to the "x" button for each item we have three exclamation marks intended to set the priority.
+They are all first set to a faded green and as it is clicked more of the exclamaition marks become dark green until it loops back again to all being a faded green.
+This is a minimalistic and intuitive way that users can set the priority of each item.
-The protocol of the plus, the x and the three dots allows us to keep a simple look while still making the actions discoverable and intuitive.
+The protocol of
+the plus, the x and the three dots allows us to keep a simple look while still making the actions discoverable and intuitive.
 When to do items are too long and don't fit on the line, the first part appears and there is an ellipse at the end to indicate that there is more text there.
 The final feature we added was to make the title of the list editable.